Aleksandr Vasyutin

-Aleksandr Yuryevich Vasyutin (Александр Юрьевич Васютин; born 4 March 1995) is a Russian football player who plays as a goalkeeper for Akron Tolyatti.
+Aleksandr Yuryevich Vasyutin (Александр Юрьевич Васютин; born 4 March 1995) is a Russian football player who plays as a goalkeeper.

 Club career

 In Vasyutin's first game for Lahti on 13 August 2016 against PK-35 Vantaa, he scored a last-minute equalizer for his team.
 He won FC Lahti's player of the year, FC Lahti fans' player of the year and Finnish league goalkeeper of the year awards in 2017.

 Vasyutin rejoined Lahti on a new loan in April 2018.

 On 5 July 2018 he joined Norwegian club Sarpsborg 08, signing a 2.5-year contract.

 On 23 July 2019, Vasyutin returned to Zenit, signing a four-year contract.
 He made his first competitive appearance for Zenit's senior squad on 30 October 2019 in a Russian Cup game against Tom Tomsk.
 He made his Russian Premier League debut for Zenit on 15 July 2020, when he started the game against Orenburg.

 On 11 February 2021, he joined Swedish club Djurgårdens IF on loan.
 The club had an option to make the transfer permanent after the loan period.
 On 10 January 2022, the loan was extended until the end of 2022.

 On 3 June 2024, Vasyutin left Zenit as his contract expired.

 On 21 June 2024, Vasyutin joined the Russian Premier League newcomer Akron Tolyatti.
+He left Akron as his contract expired in June 2026.